thejmazz/jmazz.me/content/post/ngs-workflow.md

 The `Makefile` was much more organized than the bash script, but still of "a low level".

 Snakemake was a refreshing take on the make style, but with many more features and powered by a high level language.
 Including Python integration everywhere, tasks to script in Python, Bash, and R, and some metrics out of the box.
 As well as some neat wildcarding.
+The complete Snakefile is [here](https://github.com/bionode/gsoc16/blob/543ba66cbb42d1622089764bf01090e318307a57/pipelines/with-snakemake/Snakefile).

 ### Basic Structure